 What is a Full Page Slider?

-A full page slider is (practically) synonymous with the concept of a hero image, which refers to any large, “oversized” header design.
-A hero image can be described as a large banner image, prominently placed on a web page.
-More specifically, a hero image, like a full page slider, is generally placed at the top of a web page, front and center.
+A full page slider is practically synonymous with the concept of a hero image, which refers to any large header design.
+A WordPress hero image can be described as a large banner image prominently placed on a web page.
+More specifically, a hero image, like a full page slider, is generally placed at the top of a web page and fill the whole screen.

-Many hero images are photographs that relate directly to the content, but several web designers have incorporated the use of additional types of media that include vector backgrounds, illustrations, and even videos.
+Many full page sliders are photographs that relate directly to the content, but several web designers have incorporated the use of additional types of media that include backgrounds, illustrations, and even videos.
 It can help create a positive first impression, and with the CTA elements you can navigate the user.

-Why Use a Hero Image in Website Design?
+Why to Use a Hero Image in Website Design?

-Hero images have earned their place in today’s top website design trends because of the many benefits they afford those that use them.
-Here are just a few reasons to consider hero images/full page sliders on your website:
+Hero images, like full page sliders, have earned their place in today’s top website design trends because of the many benefits they provide to those who use them.
+Here are just a few reasons to consider why to put hero images/full page sliders on your website:

 - They catch attention.
-New visitors to your site only have 0.05 seconds to form an opinion about your website and you want your first impression to be a good one.
+New visitors of your site only have 0.05 seconds to form an opinion about your website and you want your first impression to be a good one.

 - They add a personal touch.
 Use a hero image to show off products or services (or both!) in a way that’s unique to your company and branding.

 - They help build trust and credibility.
-Having a hero image can help give your visitors an idea of what the site is about and can help build a positive first impression, especially if your website is one that requires trust, such as ecommerce websites.
+Having a full page slider can help give your visitors an idea of what the site is about and can help build a positive first impression.

-Full page sliders can be configured to display many different types of content.
-Here are a few practical applications with regards to hero images in full size sliders:
+Full page sliders can be configured to display many different types of content, and have a few practical usage:

-- Product images.
-Gives the visitor an idea of what your website is about, right off the bat.
-Examples include Bando, which sells cutesy products, and Yosi Samra, a shoe brand.
+- Product sliders.
+They give the visitor an idea of what your website is about right off the bat.

 - Founders or owners of site.
-This is most important for people who are trying to establish a personal brand.
-Showing prominent images of themselves makes it so that visitors will start to see and trust them.
-Examples include Melyssa Griffin, Marie Forleo and Mariah Coz, who are all thought-leaders or sell online courses (Marie Forleo’s even has a video).
+This is the most important for people who try to establish a personal brand.
+Showing prominent images of themselves makes visitors start to see and trust them.

-- Non-contextual images.
-These are images that don’t necessarily give an idea of what the site is about but are used because they are trendy or look visually appealing.
-Unfortunately, these types of images often distract from the message.
-Because of this, you should try to avoid using these images.
-Of course, there’s an exception to every rule.
-A successful example of a company that uses this tactic is 500friends.
+- Non-contextual sliders.
+These sliders don’t necessarily give an idea of what the site is about but are used because they are trendy or look visually appealing.

 There are multiple use cases to consider when it comes to using full screen sliders: